aeternity/aepp-sdk-js/examples/README.md

   internalUrl: 'https://sdk-testnet.aepps.com',
   compilerUrl: 'https://compiler.aepps.com',
   keypair: { secretKey: 'A_PRIV_KEY', publicKey: 'A_PUB_ADDRESS' },
-  networkId: 'aet_ua' // or any other networkId your client should connect to }).then(ae => {
+  networkId: 'ae_uat' // or any other networkId your client should connect to }).then(ae => {

   // Interacting with the blockchain client